goyal6624/nosql-challenge/README.md

 1. Which establishments have a hygiene score equal to 20?

-- There are 41 total establishments with a hygiene score $\eq$ 20.
+- There are 41 total establishments with a hygiene score = 20.
 To see the full list of them, see `NoSQL_analysis.ipynb`

 2. Which establishments in London have a `RatingValue` $\ge$ 4?